Magnetic encoder for unlimited rotational speeds, consisting of a magnet ring and sensor

-In a parabolic trough system the sunlight is concentrated on parabolic troughs using parabolic mirrors and the heat energy then stored.
+In a parabolic trough system the sunlight is concentrated on parabolic troughs using parabolic mirrors allowing the heat energy to be stored.
 To achieve the optimal energy efficiency, the position of the parabolic mirror must be guided to match the sun's path.
-Inclination sensors report the actual position of the parabolic mirror to the controller, which then adjusts is as needed.
+Inclination sensors report the actual position of the parabolic mirror to the controller, which then adjusts as needed.

 A magnetic encoder consisting of a magnetically coded tape and a sensor.
 The tape consists of successively coded north and south poles which generate a magnetic field.
 The sensor detects this field and the pole transitions as it passes over the tape.
 These distance measuring systems are very rugged, highly precise and very fast.